Lumia sales lift Nokia results and turnaround hopes

 Official results, including more details on its profit and cash position, are due on January 24.

-Fourth-quarter net sales in devices and services were about 3.9 billion euros ($5.09 billion), Nokia said.
+Fourth-quarter net sales in devices and services were about 3.9 billion euros, Nokia said.
 It sold a total of 86.3 million devices.
 Smartphones accounted for 6.6 million units, of which 4.4 million were the Windows-based Lumia handsets.

 Nokia shares rose 10.8 percent to 3.32 euros as some investors cheered the rare positive announcement from Nokia and traders scrambled to cover their short positions.